Medically reviewed by Katelyn Hagerty, FNP

 Adapalene (Differin® Gel 0.1%)

-If your comedones are not responding well to these over-the-counter treatments, you can speak with a healthcare provider or dermatologist about prescription options.
+If your comedones are not responding well to these OTC treatments, you can seek dermatology advice from a healthcare provider or dermatologist about prescription options.

 Prescription topical and oral medications for patients with acne include: